Giving Back to Community

 Community is an intrinsic part for anyone who finds themselves on the yogic path.
 We realize the need to protect our planet and to take advantage of the gifts we have been given, to work towards being of service to others.
 We give back to our community here in Bali through daily free ‘community classes’, charity fundraising events and health education and free daily yoga classes for staff.

-Every day we have one-hour free classes for the community which is our way of saying thank you!
-Classes include yoga, meditation and lectures on health, astrology or spirituality.
+Every week we offer free classes for the community which is our way of saying thank you!
+Classes may include yoga, meditation, community circles and lectures on health, astrology or spirituality.

 These classes are offered "by donation" so that guests who wish to contribute and can afford to do so can give at their personal discretion.
 All proceeds from community classes throughout the year are donated to local charities or causes or as emergency relief funds.

 Throughout the year, we host events to raise money and awareness for a variety of charities and NGOs based in Indonesia.
 Our regular annual fundraising events include:

 1st January, New Years Day